phpinternalsbook/PHP-Internals-Book/Book/zvals/basic_structure.rst

 As such the ``lval`` member is reused.

 Strings (``IS_STRING``) are stored in ``struct { char *val; int len; } str``, i.e. they consist of a ``char*`` string and an ``int`` length.
-PHP strings need to store an explicit length in order to allow use of NUL bytes (``'\0'``) in them.
+PHP strings need to store an explicit length in order to allow use of NUL bytes (``'\0'``) in them (what is actually called "binary safety").
-Regardless of this the strings used by PHP are still NUL-terminated to ease interoperability with library functions which don't take length arguments and expect NUL-terminated strings instead.
+Regardless of this, the strings used by PHP are still NUL-terminated to ease interoperability with library functions which don't take length arguments and expect NUL-terminated strings instead.
 Of course in this case the strings won't be binary safe anymore and will be cut off at the first NUL byte they contain.
-For example many filesystem related functions behave like this.
+For example many filesystem related functions behave like this as well as lots of libc string functions.

 The length of a string is in bytes (not Unicode code points) and does **not** include the terminating NUL byte: The length of the string ``"foo"`` is 3, even though it is actually stored using 4 bytes.
 If you determine the length of a constant string